arjunmukundan/Stockmarket-prediction-machine-learning/README.md

-Predicting the stockmarket trend - Machine Learning with C++
+Predicting the stockmarket trend - C++
 ========================

 My own algorithm in C++, to predict stockmarket trends!